DreymaR/BigBagKbdTrixTMK/docs/README.md

     - Verify for ATmega32U4 which only has 32kB memory minus 4 kB bootloader, that the file size is below <b>28480 bytes</b> <b><i>(fig 5–b)</i></b>.
 4) <b>Flash the device (fig 5–4)</b>.
 Make sure all options are on as shown, then press "<b>Run</b>".
 5) <b>Activate the device (fig 5–5)</b>.
 Press "<b>Start Application</b>".
 Reset should be checked.
 6) <b>Test the device</b>.
-With a keyboard connected to the device, type something on it and see that it does what it should.
+You may have to plug it out and in again first.
+Then, plug a keyboard to the device and type away.

 <br>
 <img src="img/USB2USB_AtmelFlip_Hasu.png">